Transversal Activities

 Addressed to: first starge researchers

-The Doctoral School organises, together with the Libraries Service, this course that aims to offer a general overview on the publication of open access research data.
+The School for Doctoral Studies organises, together with the Libraries Service, this course that aims to offer a general overview on the publication of open access research data.
 Firstly, attendees will be given an explanation about research data, the benefits of publishing them open access and the regulations ruling it.
 The repositories to publish those data will also be explained, such as the institutional repository for research data at UAB, CORA RDR.

 Contents